aydin41k/catematics/README.md

 ---

-Cat Math Adventure - making learning as delightful as a kitten's purr! 😺✨ (a cheesy ChatGPT tagline)
+Catematics - making learning as delightful as a kitten's purr! 😺✨ (a cheesy ChatGPT tagline)